 If you really like the appearance of wooden water butts and barrels, there's always the option to choose a wood effect container - these look just like the real thing, yet they are cleverly created from moulded plastic.
 They are available in a variety of imitation woods including light and dark oak, walnut and cherry.
 These wood effect containers closely resemble old-fashioned wine and ale barrels and often come with stylish brass taps and antique hand pumps.

-A basic small plastic water butt capable of holding 100 litres of water will be reasonably cheap to buy at around £20 to £40, a medium sized container which can hold 100 to 200 litres will probably cost about £50 to £70 and a very large butt which can hold 200 to 500 litres of water will cost anything from about £80 to £200.
+A basic small recycled plastic water butt capable of holding 100 litres of water will be reasonably cheap to buy at around £20 to £40, a medium sized container which can hold 100 to 200 litres will probably cost about £50 to £70 and a very large butt which can hold 200 to 500 litres of water will cost anything from about £80 to £200.

 The traditional round shaped butts with a smooth surface, normally in green or black, are cheaper than wood effect butts which feature intricate shaping and moulding to make them look just like real wooden barrels and casks.